Obuaya-O/Chapter3/README.md

 Here is the code used to form these datasets.

 This project was developed using a conda environment with Python version 3.11.9.
-To replicate the environment and install the required packages, the following steps are requires:
+To replicate the environment and install the required packages, the following steps are required:

+Create conda environment: conda create -n myenv python=3.11.9 Activate the environment: conda activate myenv
+Install the relevant packages: conda install --file requirements.txt